 KoliBriS – Modular technology platform for highly compact inertial sensors with integrated circuit electronics

-The name KoliBriS stands for »Compact Working Arms Wide Band Sensors with Integrated Circuit Electronics«.
-KoliBriS is a research and development project initiated by EDC Electronic Design Chemnitz GmbH and carried out with the cooperative participation of the industrial partner X-FAB MEMS Foundry GmbH and the research partner Fraunhofer Institute for Electronic Nano Systems ENAS in the period from August 1, 2016 to October 31, 2019.
+The name KoliBriS stands for »Compact Low-Power Wideband Sensors with Integrated Circuit Electronics«.
+KoliBriS is a research and development project led by EDC Electronic Design Chemnitz GmbH and carried out with the cooperative participation of the industrial partner X-FAB MEMS Foundry GmbH and the research partner Fraunhofer Institute for Electronic Nano Systems ENAS in the period from August 1, 2016 to October 31, 2019.
+The project is supported by the BMBF.

 For optimal interaction between mechanics and electronics, it is important to consider these systems as one unit.
 Because of this, MEMS and ASIC are co-designed and mutually adjusted in an iterative development process.
 Hereby, the technological boundary conditions of the selected fabrication technologies play an important role, and their design rules are important for the dimensioning of the MEMS.